 It has a built-in light so you can see better, and it has adjustable suction, which at this price point is amazing!

-The light stem is flexible so you can position the LED light exactly where you want it.
+I like that the light stem is flexible because you can position the LED light exactly where you want it.

 You can then turn the dial to increase or decrease the suction depending on if you’re filing or doing drill work.